Support for children whose parents have cancer

 There are many cancer support groups for people with cancer.
 They are a way of people coming together to share their experiences, and to offer and receive support from other group members.
 It may help you to find out from other parents how they have coped and talked to their children.
 We do not know of any specifically for younger children, whose parents have cancer.

 If you want to find people to share experiences with on line, you could use CancerChat, our online forum.
-Or go through MyWavelength.
-This is a free service that aims to put people with similar medical conditions in touch with each other.

 Many people find it helpful to talk to a counsellor to work on the feelings and emotions that come up.
 You can find information about counselling in our counselling section.
 It may be useful to contact your local social services.
 They may provide support and counselling services for you and your children in this situation.